top of page

 Application Process Management

-30 years ago, the college application process was simpler: a double-sided, one-page application, a 350-word essay, a couple of teacher recommendations, a small application fee, and a stamp.
-Today, students complete either the Common App or the school's online application, write an average of 10 essays, send scores to some schools (and not to others), submit portfolios, websites, and other supporting documents, pay hundreds of dollars in application fees, open and complete secondary portals for every school, fill out FAFSA and CSS.
+Today, students complete 15-page online applications, write an average of 10 essays, send scores to some schools (and not to others), submit portfolios, websites, and other supporting documents, pay hundreds of dollars in application fees, open and complete secondary portals for every school, fill out FAFSA, and CSS.
 All while trying to positively impact "demonstrated interest" for colleges that track prospective student engagement.
 It's A LOT.

 I'll help you understand what to do, how to do it, and when to do it - for a successful, manageable approach to applying to colleges.